Finding sanctuary for right whales: A Q&A with Dr. David Wiley

 We try to learn as much as we can about the human activities that interact with right whales.
 Since we cannot change right whale behavior, our only hope is to modify the human activities that harm them.

 These are large projects and difficult tasks, so we collaborate with a number of organizations to help North Atlantic right whales in the sanctuary.
-Our main collaborators include NOAA Fisheries, the U.S. Coast Guard, Syracuse University, the Bioacoustics Research Program at the Cornell Lab of Ornithology, Woods Hole Oceanographic Institution, the International Fund for Animal Welfare, and the Massachusetts Port Authority.
+Our main collaborators include NOAA Fisheries, the U.S. Coast Guard, Syracuse University, the Bioacoustics Research Program at the Cornell Lab of Ornithology, Woods Hole Oceanographic Institution, the International Fund for Animal Welfare, International Maritime Organization, and the Massachusetts Port Authority.

 What is one important thing you've learned about North Atlantic right whales from your research?